 FIG. 5.
 Momentum (top) and cosine of emission angle (bottom) for the muon candidate when all selection criteria are fulfilled in the BWD selection.
-Stacked histograms indicate different reaction types predictions from NEUT.
+Stacked histograms indicate different reaction type predictions from NEUT.
 Rectangles indicate the prediction from GENIE.
 Data distributions show their statistical error bars.

-- Muon PID: The TPC PID information is not reliable for high angle tracks since they have no (or short) TPC segments.
-The SMRD and BarrelECal information forms the basis of the high angle track PID.
-Tracks that reach the SMRD in the HAFWD sample are good muon candidates ( $\sim 1200$ tracks).
+- (i) Quality and FV.-High-angle tracks starting in FGD1 FV and stopping either in SMRD or Barrel-ECal are considered.
+The stopping requirement is needed in order to compute the momentum of the track by range.
+The contamination from events occurring outside the FV is reduced by rejecting tracks starting in the most upstream or downstream layers of FGD1. - (ii) Muon PID.-The TPC PID information is not reliable for high-angle tracks since they have no (or short) TPC segments.
+The SMRD and Barrel-ECal information forms the basis of the high-angle track PID.
+Tracks that reach the SMRD in the HAFWD sample are good muon candidates (~1200 tracks).
 In the HABWD sample, most tracks reaching the SMRD come from out of the FV.
-Consequently, tracks reaching the SMRD in the HABWD sample are rejected ( $\sim 70$ tracks).
-Tracks not reaching the SMRD and stopping in the BarrelECal region of the detector ( $\sim 4250$ and $\sim 1250$ tracks for HAFWD and HABWD, respectively) are considered as muon candidates if the multivariate analysis quantity $R{\rm MIP/EM} < 0$ .
-Besides, we reduce the contamination of protons rejecting events that release high amount of energy in short distances within the BarrelECal. - Veto: The upstream background veto, introduced in the FWD selection, is used for the high angle samples.
-For this veto, the distance and momentum ratio relation was optimized for forward going and backward going candidates independently.
+Consequently, tracks reaching the SMRD in the HABWD sample are rejected (~70 tracks).
+Tracks not reaching the SMRD and stopping in the Barre-IECal region of the detector (~4250 and ~1250 tracks for HAFWD and HABWD, respectively) are considered as muon candidates if the multivariate analysis quantity $R{\text{MIP/EM}} < 0$.
+Besides, we reduce the contamination of protons rejecting events that release a high amount of energy in short distances within the BarrelECal.

+(iii) Veto.-The upstream background veto, introduced in the FWD selection, is used for the high-angle samples.
+For this veto, the distance and momentum ratio relation was optimized for forward-going and backward-going candidates independently.